adamnoor/stack_builder/README.md

 ## Output CSV file

 The user is able to filter the rosters table once it exists by selecting a qb, and dst that must be in the grouping as well as any other players that should or shouldn’t be involved in the grouping.
-The user should have the ability to see how many nine player groups the filter creates as well as the option to write the results to a CSV file that will go into a folder named output_files.
+The user has the ability to see how many nine player groups the filter creates as well as the option to write the results to a CSV file that will go into a folder named output_files.